alessandropaticchio/Configuration-service/README.md

 ## Architecture
 The architecture is a basic 3-tier, with Client, Server and Database.

-* The client is a simple Command Line Interface, that parses the input of the user and craft HTTP requests accordingly.
+* The client is a simple Command Line Interface, that parses the input of the user and crafts HTTP requests accordingly.
   I decided to implement this client to make the interaction easier.
 * The server is a web server, developed by using the Python built-in support HTTPServer.
 * The database is a relational database, hosted by the PaaS Heroku, with only one table with the following structure: